Coast Guard continues to support Hurricane Ida recovery efforts

 Coast Guard crews are working to identify and prioritize threats to the environment and navigable waterways through overflights and surface inspections of areas impacted by the storm.

-To date, the Coast Guard has currently assessed 1,539 reports of pollution.
-Of the 1,539 reports, there are:
+To date, the Coast Guard has assessed 2,259 out of 2,464 reports of pollution.
+Of the reports, there are:

 For more breaking news follow us on Twitter and Facebook.
 For recent photographs follow us on Flickr.